You are here

 - If your collaborator is at one of a very small number of institutions who frequently collaborate with Urbana-Champaign campus researchers to the point that a formal Memorandum of Understanding (MOU) has been established (such as the University of Illinois-Chicago or Carle) then the MOU can potentially be used to allow one IRB to serve as the IRB of record.
 More information about Memorandums of Understanding is provided below (See section C below).

-IMPORTANT NOTE: if the study can be approved using an allowable exemption category then you may just add the non-University of Illinois unaffiliated investigator to your Research Team Attachment, and there will be no need for a formal Collaborating Investigator Agreement or an Institutional Authorization Agreement (unless your collaborator’s institution requires a formal institutional authorization agreement for exempt research; the Urbana Campus IRB does not have such a requirement)
+IMPORTANT NOTE: if the study can be approved using an allowable exemption category then you may just add the non-University of Illinois unaffiliated investigator to your Research Team Form, and there will be no need for a formal Collaborating Investigator Agreement or an Institutional Authorization Agreement (unless your collaborator’s institution requires a formal institutional authorization agreement for exempt research; the Urbana Campus IRB does not have such a requirement)

 To view guidance from the DHHS Office for Human Research Protections on collaborative research see:

 A- Collaborating Investigator Agreements

 A Collaborating Investigator Agreement allows an institution such as University of Illinois that has a Federalwide Assurance with OHRP to extend the applicability of its FWA to cover collaborating investigators who do not work at an institution with an FWA.